QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

-It will help you understand a lot of your mistakes, especially if you use ``IntelliJ`` that is good at finding potential mistakes and providing a patch.
+It will help you understand a lot of your mistakes, especially if you use ``IntelliJ`` that is good at finding potential mistakes and providing a patch for it but for this TP, VSCode is better.

 **VSCode**